tjcreedy/metamate/README.md

 ```
 numtdumper find -A 6_coleoptera.fasta -L 6_concat.fasta -S specifications.txt -G 6_coleoptera_taxon.csv -R dummy_references.fasta --expectedlength 418 --percentvar 0 --table 5 -o outputdir
 ```
 Note that either `6_concat.fastq` or `6_concat.fasta` can be used here.
-The former has not been quality filtered, so read counts will be higher, which will affect the output of NUMTdumper.
+The former has not been quality filtered, so read counts will be higher, which will affect the output of metaMATE.
 It is suggested that quality filtered reads be used as the input.

 If you already have aligned ASVs and a tree file, but don't have any references, you could instead run:
 ```
 numtdumper find -A 6_coleoptera_fftnsi.fasta  -T 6_coleoptera_UPGMA.nwk -L 0_merge/*.fastq -S specifications.txt -G 6_coleoptera_taxon.csv -D /blastdb/nt -expectedlength 418 --percentvar 0 --table 5 -o outputdir
 ```
-The path to aligned ASVs is supplied to the same argument as unaligned ASVs, NUMTdumper will detect whether the file is aligned or not.
+The path to aligned ASVs is supplied to the same argument as unaligned ASVs, metaMATE will detect whether the file is aligned or not.
 The path to a tree file has been supplied to `-T`.
 The `-L`ibraries and `-S`pecifications arguments are the same as in the first example.
 The `-D` argument is used to supply a path to a [blast-formatted database generated by `makeblastdb`](https://www.ncbi.nlm.nih.gov/books/NBK279688/).
 In this case, it looks like this is a local copy of GenBank nt (note this is not supplied in the test data).
 The remaining arguments are the same as the previous command.

-This command will be faster than the previous command, as NUMTdumper does not need to generate the alignment and tree.
-It may also be more accurate, because you can build the optimal alignment for your specific data, rather than using the fast alignment algorithm NUMTdumper uses.
+This command will be faster than the previous command, as metaMATE does not need to generate the alignment and tree.
+It may also be more accurate, because you can build the optimal alignment for your specific data, rather than using the fast alignment algorithm metaMATE uses.
 You can also review the tree and decide on the most appropriate clade delimitation threshold for your data - by default this is 20%.

 This final example overwrites many of these sorts of defaults: